-Disclaimer: We are not veterinarians, nor herb specialists.
-The information here was gathered from other bunny sites and the knowledge and experience they shared.
-Many bunny owners have expressed an interest in this field, and we have done what we could to help inform you.
+We are not veterinarians nor herb specialists.
+This information was gathered from other sites and the knowledge and experience of board members.
+Many bunny owners have expressed an interest in this field, so we have done what we can to provide information.

-We recommend that you discuss any information on this page with your Rabbit Veterinarian before using on your precious Bunnies.
+We recommend that you discuss any information on this page with your Rabbit Veterinarian before using on your bunnies.

 Basil is a common herb that you can find in just about any grocery store or farmers market.
 It contains a high concentration of phytochemicals, giving it a strong flavor and nutritional content.
 Basil also contains a few chemicals (including caffeic acid and salicylic acid) that have anti-inflammatory and antimicrobial properties.
 This makes basil a mild pain reliever and can help prevent frequent infections in rabbits.
 It also helps in maintaining the health of rabbit fur and skin.